Joe Start: Professional era

+Retirement

 After Providence left the NL following the 1885 season, in 1886 Start signed with the Washington Nationals for what proved to be his final season.
 He only played 31 games for the Nationals, did not hit well, and retired from professional play.
 After this final sub-par season, his lifetime Major League batting average dipped below .300, to .299.
 For the final nine seasons of Start's career, he was the oldest player on any major league roster.
 Start played the final game of his professional career on July 9, 1886.

 Over his full major league career Start amassed 1,417 hits, 852 runs, and 544 RBI in NL and NA play.
 He logged a .299 batting average, a .322 on-base percentage, and a .367 slugging percentage.
 These totals do not include his first twelve pre-league years, during which cumulative player statistics were not recorded.
 In addition, since Start's lifetime totals were achieved in much shorter seasons than today's professionals play, they tend to under-represent his sustained quality as a ballplayer.